Alluri Satyanarayana Raju: Death and legacy

-Alluri Satyanarayana Raju's life journey was marked by sacrifice, political acumen, and unwavering dedication to truth.
-He continues to inspire individuals seeking to become exemplary leaders and make a significant social impact.

 The inauguration of the Alluri Satyanarayana Raju Z.P.
 High School at Jinnuru marked a significant milestone in the academic journey of students, signifying the enduring legacy of Alluri Satyanarayan Raju.
 Serving as a vital educational institution, the High School not only benefits the students of Jinnuru village but also serves as an educational hub for numerous remote villages in the surrounding areas.
 Villages such as Vedangi, Mattaparru, Poduru, Kavitam, Kommuchikkala, Oduru, Vallavanipalem, Jinnuru Palem, Vedangipalem, Chintaparru, Ullamparru, Penumadam, Gummuluru, Polamuru, and Achanta have access to education through this school.
 Over the years, the school has continued to flourish, providing quality education to students in the region.

 In 1975, The Alluri Satyanarayana Raju Cultural Center was established in Narasapuram as a tribute to Alluri Satyanarayana Raju.
 This memorial building was dedicated to commemorating the life and contributions of Alluri Satyanarayana Raju, serving as a place to honor his memory and celebrate his achievements.
 Every year, a function is held to commemorate his contributions to the freedom struggle and his enduring impact on the nation.

 Alluri Satyanarayana Raju's legacy continued through the contributions of his family members.
 His wife, Annapoornamma, served as a Member of the Legislative Council (MLC) for two terms after his demise.
 She played an important role in the development of Narasapuram until her death in 1977.
 The elder son, Alluri Subhash Chandra Bose, made significant strides in politics.
 He was elected as a Member of Parliament from the Narasapuram Constituency twice.
 He served as a Minister in Andhra Pradesh and held the position of Chairman of the National Shipping Board.
 Through his political endeavors, Subhash Chandra Bose continued his father's legacy of public service and leadership.